 Unfortunately, the process for creating a successful app is almost never that simple.
 In fact, it shouldn’t be because a key part missing from the sequence above is validating your ideas and honing in on your target market.

-If you were to try to simply create an app quickly from idea to launch, you might be lucky enough to be successful, but the chances are you’d flop without that vital involvement of the target user.
+If you were to try to simply create an app quickly from idea to launch, you might be lucky enough to be successful, but the chances are you’d flop without the vital involvement of the target user.

-This is where customer development and user testing come in.
+This is where customer development and usability testing come in.
 Startup enterprises employ the customer development method to precisely test and iterate every aspect of their business model.
 Steve Blank has written extensively on customer development and its important role in validation for startups.

 The diagram below shows that the first two steps are customer discovery and customer validation, which feed into the agile development process.
-Essentially, these are about the iteration and testing of your app, with each feature in your app becoming a hypothesis you need to test out.
+Essentially, these are about iteration and usability testing your app.
+Each feature in your app becomes a hypothesis you need to test out.

-So, what does it take to ensure you conduct user testing for those hypotheses well?
+So, what does it take to ensure you conduct thorough usability testing for those hypotheses?
 Here are a few tips:

-Before you kick off any kind of testing, it’s useful to have some kind of blueprint to follow so that you maximize what you need to get out of your testing.
-In an extract from The Handbook of Usability Testing, basic sections of a test plan might look like this:
+Before you kick off any kind of usability testing, it’s useful to have some kind of blueprint to follow so that you maximize the qualitative and quantitative data you get out of your user tests.
+In an extract from The Handbook of Usability Testing, basic sections of a usability test plan might look like this: